jamesnvc/occasionallycogent/_drafts/strength-sports.md

 One thing I've found that I really like about training for highland games is that I actually feel like an athlete again.
 I think I'd gotten to used to fairly static, slow movements, so needing to move explosively and with coordination was a pretty fun thing.

+# Coda

+I have really enjoyed participating in strength sports over the last few years.
+While I love training for its own sake, being a competitive athlete really gives me much more motivation and gives me more concrete goals.

+I highly recommend strength training for everyone -- it is a very efficient way to make pretty much everything physically better -- and if you enjoy strength training, I think you'd enjoy competing as well.
+All the events I've competed at have been delightful to participate in and everyone I've ever met there -- even people I'm going head-to-head against -- have all been very kind and helpful people.
+Give it a try!

   [^fat]: which is somewhat hard to nail down with an exact percentage, but generally thought to be in the 3-5% range for pros
   [^cleanpress]: It was removed due to difficulty in judging, since the rules required the press be "strict", which could be very hard to objectively determine.